The equivalence between two real Seiberg-Witten Floer homologies: Introduction

 \section{Introduction}

 Let $Y$ be a three-manifold with a $\mathrm{spin^c}$ structure $\underline{\s}$.
 There are two different ways of defining Seiberg-Witten Floer homology for $(Y,\underline{\s})$.
 The first one is the monopole Floer homology $\mathit{HM}^\circ$ constructed by Kronheimer and Mrowka in \cite{Kronheimer_Mrowka_2007}.
 They used formal gradient on the configuration space to perturb the Seiberg-Witten map in order to achieve transversality and then took half-infinite dimensional Morse homology of the perturbed vector field.
-This approach works generally for all three manifolds.
-When specialized to rational homology spheres, Manolescu used finite-dimensional approximation to produce the Seiberg-Witten spectrum $\mathit{SWF}(Y,\underline{\s})$, which is an $S^1$-equivariant suspension spectrum.
+This approach works generally for all three-manifolds.
+When specialized to rational homology spheres, Manolescu used finite-dimensional approximation to produce the Seiberg-Witten Floer stable homotopy type $\mathit{SWF}(Y,\underline{\s})$, which is an $S^1$-equivariant suspension spectrum.
 Taking its Borel homology leads to another version of Seiberg-Witten Floer homology.
-In \cite{Lidman2016TheEO}, the two notions were identified in the sense that there is an isomorphism as absolutely graded $H^*_{S^1}(S^0;\Z)\cong\Z[U]$-modules and its two counterparts.
+In \cite{Lidman2016TheEO}, the two notions were identified in the sense that there is an isomorphism as absolutely graded $\widetilde{H}^*_{S^1}(S^0;\Z)\cong\Z[U]$-modules and its two counterparts.

 Now we add more symmetry to this picture.
 Let $Y$ be a three-manifold with a real structure $\iota$.
-Here, a real structure on $Y$ is an orientation preserving involution on $Y$ with a one-dimensional fixed set.
-A compatible real $\mathrm{spin^c}$ structure $\s$ is a $\mathrm{spin^c}$ structure together with a lift $\tau$ of $\iota$ to the spinor bundle.
+Here, a real structure on $Y$ is an orientation preserving involution on $Y$ with a \emph{non-empty} one-dimensional fixed set.
+A compatible real $\mathrm{spin^c}$ structure $\s$ is a $\mathrm{spin^c}$ structure $\underline{\s}$ together with a lift $\tau$ of $\iota$ to the spinor bundle.
 Following Kronheimer and Mrowka's approach, Li introduced real monopole Floer homology $\mathit{HMR}^{\circ}$ in \cite{li2022monopolefloerhomologyreal}.
 On the other hand, when $Y$ is a rational homology sphere, Konno, Miyazawa and Taniguchi defined the real Seiberg-Witten spectrum $\mathit{SWF}_{\Z_2}(Y,\iota,\s)$ in \cite{Konno2024}, following Manolescu's idea.
 They conjectured that these two real theories also coincide on rational homology spheres.
 In this paper, we prove this conjecture and also obtain \cite[Conjecture 1.4]{li2024realmonopolesspectralsequence} as a corollary.